Total Immersion: 4 Daily Ways to Translate Your Life into a Foreign Language

 Forcing yourself to do something you do not already enjoy is one of the fastest ways to stop your learning journey, because your brain will quickly come to associate the foreign language with negative, boring and arduous experiences, rather than positive ones.

 For example, if you enjoy watching video content in foreign languages, try learning a language with FluentU.
-The website and app features authentic videos from native sources, all hand-picked to aid in language learning.

 If you prefer to learn through reading, MosaLingua gives you access to a specially-selected library of native materials for learners, such as e-books and websites, which you can browse through with the aid of a translator tool.
 You can even save words and phrases you don’t recognize as flashcards and review them later.